mc2-project/cerebro-docs/source/artifact/artifact.rst

   To run the script for 5000 training samples and 500 test samples, run ``./artifact_eval_scripts/lr_validation/lr_validation_500.sh 0`` for party 0 and similarly for the other parties.

+  Run the corresponding script for 15000 training samples and 1500 test samples.

 - Auditing generating commitment: We provide a script to run the subset sum commitment scheme used for auditing.
 The scripts generate commitments for 10, 50 and 100 samples.